elimbaum/eecs-senior-project/notes.md

 minor CPU model not working. simulation just ends during boot. and with multiple cores, hands.
 AtomicSimple might? looking good… ~10 min boot. yay!

+atomic is the fastest! instantaneous memory access. good for fast-forwarding. **NOTE:** different CPU models can be used for different parts of a simulation thanks to checkpoint.
+So can boot atomic, then run programs in minor.
+MinorCPU is a much more realistic simulation, so it’s incredibly slow.
+Pipelined.
+TimingSimpleCPU models memory access but is still in-order.

+> The Execute stage includes the Functional Units (FU), which model the computational core of the CPU.
+By configuring the executeFuncUnits, as shown in Table 3, we can define functional units associated with our core.
+Each functional unit models a number of instruction classes, the delay between instruction issues, and the delay from instruction issue to commit [15].
+Since Execute utilizes a Load Store Queue (LSQ) for memory reference instructions, there are some parameters that configure LSQ, as shown in Table 1.

+This is interesting!
+I may not be working with a single instruction, but at least if the JIT can model these operations as a MMIO load/store, the FU could just write to MMIO & wait for done flag?

+Think about interrupts.
+They might be useful for getting the result of computations. `src/arch/ARM/interrupts.hh`

+FP register file… can be used for intermediate results, probably.
+Separate L1 Caches (Inst/Data), integrated L2 Cache.
+The HPI data cache includes a prefetcher which watches for access patterns.

+HPI works!
+But is slow, esp for FS. don’t boot.
+Very slow.
+Upwards of 1 hr.

+have to install gcc cross compiler. maybe just do LLVM if it doesn’t work, but trying to do local install. (can’t yum/apt-get on zoo) That was a little sketch – I don’t know if anything else needs to be installed or configured – but everything compiled fine!

+benchmarks use ROI markers (region of interest). also reset m5 stats.

+PARSEC instructions are out of date and confusing.
+Going to skip it.
+However, there is an interesting point about moving files onto the disk image.
+I think next step is to get cross-compile working.